xadamxk/Day-Of-Week-Solver/README.md

 Errors will be prompted for all invlaid input values.

 **This tool only works for any date after the year 1600 due to implemention of the Gregorian calender.

+EDIT: The DayOfWeek default libraries are over-rated, but if you want to simplify this project to one line:
+Console.WriteLine(DateTime.Parse(Console.ReadLine()).DayOfWeek);
+^ Credits to my friend Assault